wikimedia/blubber/docs/configuration.md

 ### mounts
 `.builder.mounts` _array&lt;object|string&gt;_

 Mount a number of filesystems from either the local build context, other variants or images.
-Each mount should specify the name of the variant or image (or `"local"` for the local build context), a `destination` path, and optionally the `source` path within the filesystem to use as the root of the mount.
-Note that all mounts are read-only.
+Each mount should specify the name of the variant or image (or `local` for the local build context), a `destination` path, and optionally the `source` path within the filesystem to use as the root of the mount.
+Note that changes to files under source mounts are discarded after each builder command completes.

 Mounts are most useful when you need files from some other filesystem for a build process but do not want the files in the resulting image.